jakob-bagterp/timer-for-python/docs/user-guide/decimals.md

     timer.stop()
     ```

-Terminal output is the same in both cases:
+In both cases, how it appears in the terminal is the same:

 ```text title=""
 % Elapsed time: 0.12345 seconds